SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 #### Modules \> User-Defined APIs \> APIs \> Add/Edit

 Permission to create and edit API definitions for user-defined APIs.
+In order to create or edit API definitions, you also need the [Automation > execute](#modules--automation--execute) permission.

 #### Modules \> User-Defined APIs \> APIs \> Delete